SEKOIA-IO/documentation/docs/getting_started/notifications-Listing_Creation.md

 - Focus on specific Sekoia.io events (Operations Center alerts and Intelligence Center reports)
 - Add precise conditions
+- In a multi-tenant context, select the communities from which you'd like to receive these notifications (from all your communities or just one).
 - Configure actions to be triggered (send an e-mail, display a notification in Sekoia.io, …)

 This documentation will let you go deeper into [Sekoia.io](http://sekoia.io/)’s notifications mechanism.